 Drop The Plan, Not The Doctor

-As she explained the solution, many heads nodded and most seemed to agree.
+As she explained the solution, many heads nodded in agreement.

 "You are in the driver's seat as to which health insurance company you choose, the same as you are in the driver's seat as to which doctor you choose.

 "I urge you, "Drop the Plan, not the doctor."